Mhilenna/My-first-project/README.md

-# My-first-project
+# First Data Science Project

-My first data science project as part of a career transition
+This is my first data science project as part of my career transition.

+## Description
+In this project, I explore and analyze data using Python and Jupyter Notebook.

+## Tools
+- Python
+- Jupyter Notebook
+- Pandas

+## Status
+Work in progress